 to build the funny money portion of tuition.

 Almost all college do this.

-Sometime around the turn of the century, colleges began
+Sometime early in the 21st century, colleges began

 possibility of it being paid back.